meeshkan/hmt/README.md

 Meeshkan is a tool that mocks HTTP APIs for use in sandboxes as well as for automated and exploratory testing.
 It uses a combination of API definitions, recorded traffic and code in order to make crafting mocks as enjoyable as possible.

+[Chat with us on Gitter](https://gitter.im/meeshkan/community) to let us know about questions, problems or ideas!

 ## What's in this document